 To be eligible to apply for CCaTS' KL2 Mentored Career Development Program, applicants must:

 Be employed at Mayo Clinic.
-KL2 scholars must have a Mayo Clinic appointment of research associate or higher and be eligible to apply as a primary investigator for independent National Institutes of Health (NIH) funding.
+KL2 scholars must have a 1.0 full-time equivalent (FTE) appointment of research associate or higher at Mayo Clinic and be eligible to apply as a primary investigator for independent National Institutes of Health (NIH) funding.

 Have a doctoral degree in a discipline applicable to clinical research.
 These degrees include but are not limited to: